PowerGamer6789/browser/README.md

 - Does not store anything
 - Does not track users

-Your browser exposes the data.
+This data is always available.
-This page just displays it.
+This just shows it to you

 ## Credits
-made by **pwR**
+Made by **pwR**
+This project was inspired by https://whatismybrowser.com